UC-MACSS/persp-analysis/students/amos_tyler/asking-questions_tyler.md

-# Tracking Food Security in Isolated Communities with Mobile Device Questionnaires: An Ecological Momentary Assessment Approach
+# Tracking Food Security in Isolated Communities with an Ecological Momentary Assessment Approach

 Tyler Amos